armory/docs/content/en/docs/installation/aurora-install.md

 This guide walks you through the following:

 - Registering your Armory Enterprise environment
-- Installing the Remonte Network Agent (RNA) and the Argo Rollouts Controller, which are both required for Project Aurora/Borealis
+- Installing the Remote Network Agent (RNA) and the Argo Rollouts Controller, which are both required for Project Aurora/Borealis
 - Connecting to Armory Cloud services
 - Installing the Project Aurora plugin
 - Deploying a "hello world" manifest